 MQTT (Message Queue Telemetry Transport) is a simple and lightweight protocol of the "publishersubscriber" model, designed specifically for exchanging messages between devices with limited resources and networks with limited bandwidth.
 The protocol provides message distribution using a one-to-many model and is independent of their content.
 MQTT works reliably and flawlessly in networks with high latency and limited bandwidth without requiring significant resources and device power [7].
 The paradigm of the protocol is for many clients to connect to a server called a broker.
-Clients can have the role of a publisher (sending messages to the broker) and subscriber (receiving messages from the broker).
-Subscribers and publishers do not know about each other, which makes it possible to achieve weak connectivity between applications interacting via the MQTT protocol.
+Clients can have the role of a publisher (sending mes- sages to the broker) and subscriber (receiving messages from the broker).
+Subscribers and publishers do not know about each other, which makes it possible to achieve weak connectivity between applications interact- ing via the MQTT protocol.
 The advantage of this loose coupling is that the MQTT broker guarantees buffering and caching in case of network problems, which also means that publishers and subscribers do not have to be on the network at the same time to exchange information [8].
 Using MQTT, clients can subscribe to all data or specific data from a publisher's information tree.
 MQTT supports 14 message types [8] and 3 message delivery guarantee types [7]:

-- 1. A message can be delivered at most once - 2.
-The message will be delivered at least once - 3.
-The message will be delivered exactly once ally, these types are the same for the publisher and the subscriber, but there are situations when clients use different types.
+- 1. A message can be delivered at most once. - 2.
+The message will be delivered at least once. - 3.
+The message will be delivered exactly once.

+Each party to a message exchange determines the type of message delivery guarantee it wants to use.
+Usually, these types are the same for the publisher and the subscriber, but there are situations when clients use different types.
 The MQTT protocol has a special version optimized for embedded wireless devices that do not support the TCP/IP protocol, called MQTT-SN.
 The optimization principle of this version is to use a shortened header name, which is formed by converting the tape into a two-byte alias.
 In addition, MQTT-SN allows devices to enter sleep mode when their work is not needed and receive any information that is waiting for them when they wake up.
 Therefore, the MQTT protocol has advantages in its scalability, architecture that provides loose coupling between clients, reliability, because it guarantees different types of message delivery, and security using SSL/TLS.
 Disadvantages include slower sending of messages (compared to application protocols built on top of the UDP transport layer protocol).